michaelt448/javabasics/README.md

-# javabasics
+# Java Basics
-Contains basic during Java
+Contains basic exercises on Java internals.
+Topics which are here:

+-  Classes